Code-Institute-Submissions/Henry-Phillips-Cars-1st-milestone-project/README.md

 - Screen scroll to about us details

-- Featured car at bottom of screen with walk around video
+- Featured car at bottom of screen with carousel images

 - footer to hold contact details and social media links